GinaS25/Assignment-9/README.md

 ## Green

-Vulnerability #1: Username enumeeration - When it is a valid username, the error is bold.
+Vulnerability #1: Username enumeration - When it is a valid username, the error is bold.
 If user does not exist, the error is not bold.

 Vulnerability #2: __________________